 BFG: More of a BFB, you have the enormous Dragonslayer Greatbow, which is taller than your character, has to be anchored before being fired, and shoots arrows the size of lances.

 In many cases, the enemies whose weapons can be looted at least twice the size of the player.
 Those weapons don't get scaled down when you pick them up.
+The Gargoyle Halberd, for example, has only slightly better stats than the regular Halberd, but is half again as large.

 A few of these are scattered throughout the game, even in the early areas.
 These guys are tough, often very swift and strong; they don't respawn, so the game basically uses them as minibosses.
 They're usually off the main path, so encountering them is optional, but there's a chance of them dropping something powerful and awesome if you do manage to destroy them.